lasso-js/lasso/README.md

 <hr>

-Asynchronously (i.e. lazy loading) of additional dependencies is also supported by the Raptor Optimizer as shown in the following sample code:
+Asynchronously (i.e. lazy loading) of additional dependencies is also supported by the Optimizer as shown in the following sample code:

 ```javascript
 var foo = require('foo');